pewi21/gw2browser/README.md

 Known issues
 ------------

+* **Viewing or exporting some model may crash the browser.**
+This possibly cause by the file is in difference version and gw2formats library doesn't support it, or more likely, a bug in gw2formats library.
+This issue will (possibly) fixed on next Gw2Browser release.

-* **Model rendering is very experimental.**
+* **Model rendering is still experimental stage.**
-Viewing one may crash the browser, or it may not.
-It might also use the wrong texture, or it might not.
-It entirely depends on what model you view, as some models don't have any references to textures (mostly equipment models).
+Some of the model may use the wrong texture, or it might not.
+It entirely depends on what model you view, as some models don't have any references to textures (mostly equipment, player character parts models).
 Some models also use the second UV channel for rendering while the shader in the browser only uses the first.
 Loading any model is also *far* from optimized!